Last updated on August 30th, 2022

 If the person is allergic to or is not fond of peanuts, other alternatives are available with the same benefits:

-Seeds, for example, sunflower seed butter can be considered as they are a great source of protein and comprise two times as much magnesium as peanut butter.
+- Seeds: Seeds, for example, sunflower seed butter can be considered as they are a great source of protein and comprises two times as much magnesium as peanut butter.

 Is peanut butter good for diabetics?
 For people who are fond of peanut butter in their breakfast meal, it’s a good idea to use homemade peanut butter without extra salt or sugar, as it assists in feeling full for longer.